JoyeBright/DLPyTorch/README.md

 # DLPyTorch
-A list of deep learning projects that implemented by PyTorch.
+A list of deep learning projects that mostly implemented by PyTorch.

 * a simple linear model in numpy vs sklearn
 * a simple Seq2Seq model